ArnoPeters/Pipelines/README.md

 - [(Free) - GitVersion Tools](https://marketplace.visualstudio.com/items?itemName=gittools.gittools)
 - [(Free) - Git Tag - Azure Devops Git Repo Tagging](https://marketplace.visualstudio.com/items?itemName=ATP.ATP-GitTag)
 - [(Free) - Github Tag - Github Repo Tagging](https://marketplace.visualstudio.com/items?itemName=KriefMikael.githubtools)

+### (Optional) Authors
+Check and update the values of the variables in "AzDo/Yaml/Variables/Authors.yml".
+This file can used in several workflows (like the (LINK TO) nuget package templates when made public), and ensures that your authoring information is uniformly embedded in your packages.
+(TODO: copyright and license should go in nuget repo, not here)